ikatson/rqbit/README.md

 <img width="995" alt="Screenshot 2023-11-27 at 09 30 10" src="https://github.com/ikatson/rqbit/assets/221386/d9403763-d162-492b-a718-a857ef4dd1e6">

+## Desktop app
+The desktop app is a [thin wrapper](https://github.com/ikatson/rqbit/blob/main/desktop/src-tauri/src/main.rs) on top of the Web UI frontend.

+Download it in [Releases](https://github.com/ikatson/rqbit/releases) starting from [4.0.0-beta.3](https://github.com/ikatson/rqbit/releases/tag/v4.0.0-beta.3).

 ## Installation

-There are pre-built binaries in [releases](https://github.com/ikatson/rqbit/releases).
+There are pre-built binaries in [Releases](https://github.com/ikatson/rqbit/releases).
 If someone wants to put rqbit into e.g. homebrew, PRs welcome :)

 If you have rust toolchain installed, this should work: